SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/create-in-superoffice.md

 # Creating emails from SuperOffice CRM

 There are two ways of creating an email from SuperOffice CRM.
 You can use the **Email** toolbar button at the bottom of the SuperOffice CRM window.
-This works more or less the same way as described in [Creating emails from Microsoft Outlook][1] or [Creating emails from Lotus Notes][2], apart from the fact that you can use predefined email body templates.
+This works more or less the same way as described in [Creating emails from Microsoft Outlook][1] or [Creating emails from Lotus Notes][2], except that you can use predefined email body templates.

 You can, however, also use the **Write** toolbar button.
-Follow these steps:

 1. Click the **Write** toolbar button at the bottom of the SuperOffice CRM window.
 The **Document** dialog opens.
 2. In the **Type** field at the top of the dialog, select an email template.